How to groom your pet at home

 - Completely wet your pet with water from a spray hose or unbreakable cup.
 Be careful to not spray directly into their eyes, ears, or nose.

 - Gently massage in a specially-formulated shampoo for pets.

-- Longer haired breeds may require a pet conditioner.
-If so, follow up the shampoo + rinse step with a conditioner + rinse step.
+- Longer-haired breeds may require a pet conditioner.
+If so, follow up the shampoo and rinse step with a conditioner and rinse step.

 - Once the shampoo and conditioner are fully rinsed, turn off the water and gently squeeze out excess water from your pet’s coat.

-- Then follow it up with a large towel pat down to dry them off.2,3 Try to resist temptation to rub the towel in circles –doing so may make knots in long and curly coated pets which become hard to remove later.
+- Then follow it up with a large towel and pat them down to dry them off.2,3 Try to resist the temptation to rub the towel in circles –doing so may make knots in long and curly-coated pets, which become hard to remove later.

 A good sign that your pet’s nails need trimming is when you hear a tapping on the ground when they walk.
 If their nails are clicking or snagging on the floor, give them a trim.2 If you are hesitant, ask your veterinarian or groomer to show you how to trim your pet’s nails.